invertase/react-native-firebase/codorials/authentication-with-firebase/handling-authentication-state.md

 }
 ```

 To dispatch this action we need to again make use of `react-redux`.
-As our `App.js` has been provided the Redux store within `index.js` we can
+As our `App.js` has been provided the Redux store via the `Provider`
-use a [higher order component (HOC)](https://reactjs.org/docs/higher-order-components.html) called `connect` to provide the component with access to Redux:
+ component within `index.js`, we can use a [higher order component (HOC)](https://reactjs.org/docs/higher-order-components.html) called `connect` to provide the component with access to Redux:

 ```jsx
 // src/App.js